 Reading and Literacy

+We value the academic benefits of reading: increasing knowledge and vocabulary acquisition and improvements in the quality of written work.
+We acknowledge the personal and emotional effects that reading can have on health and wellbeing and in developing memory, concentration and focus.
+Through reading, we aim to expose our pupils to a wide range of interesting vocabulary, which provides our pupils with the foundations to understand and take interest in the world around them as they grow.
 Literature, especially, plays a key role in such development.
 Reading enables pupils both to acquire knowledge and to build on what they already know.
-All the skills of language are essential to participating fully as a member of society and being prepared to enter the work place.
+All the skills of language are essential to participating fully as a member of society and being prepared to enter the workplace.

-Key Stage 2
+Key Stage 2:

-Pupils are read to regularly and are given the opportunity to read on a 1:1 basis with a Learning Mentor at least once per week.
+Pupils are read to regularly and are given the opportunity to read on a 1:1 basis with a specialist Learning Mentor at least once per week.

-Key Stages 3 and 4
+Key Stages 3 and 4:

 New texts are purchased regularly for Key Stages 3 and 4 in consultation with pupils who request books that they are interested in reading.

 We are currently in the process of embedding the ‘Accelerated Reader’ programme throughout the school.
 This supports us to ensure pupils engage with texts that are accessible but also promote reading progression by having pupils read within their zone of proximal development.
 Where they need additional support with reading comprehension and reading for meaning we put help in place.